Drew Wrigley: Attorney general of North Dakota

 Wrigley declared his candidacy for Attorney General, in early January 2022.
 Weeks later, the 22 year incumbent attorney general, Wayne Stenehjem, died unexpectedly.
 On February 8, 2022, Governor Doug Burgum appointed Wrigley as North Dakota attorney general following the death of former attorney general Wayne Stenehjem.
 Wrigley had announced on December 30, 2021, that he would run for a full term in the 2022 election.
 Wrigley won a full term in the November general election, receiving 71% of the votes cast.

 Wrigley was put into the public eye in the aftermath of the 2023 shooting of Fargo police officers in which he released the bodycam footage from Officer Zach Robinson of the shooting, information on the perpetrator, and further information on the investigations incredibly early into the case.
 He received praise for his swift work with the case.

 Later in the year, Wrigley reported that the state crime lab had completed the backlog of sexual assault examination kits in October.
 In the aftermath of the indictment of Ray Holmberg, Wrigley shared information that involved his predecessor, Wayne Stenehjem, not “saving himself” from the case.
 This especially was the case after a long period of time where Stenehjem's government emails with relation to the case were deleted after his death.
 Wrigley also has plans to investigate everyone who had knowledge of any of Holmberg's activities and conduct.

 Crime reports from 2023, a year into his term, showed North Dakota had received a small uptick in violent crime and theft.
 Wrigley himself attributed the increase to general population increase and law enforcement position vacancies.

 Before the 2024 North Dakota elections, Wrigley engaged in a series of efforts to fight a state court ruling that the Indian Reservations within the state, specifically the Spirit Lake and Turtle Mountain tribes, be given their own specific legislative district.
 Wrigley defended the states position in appealing to the United States Supreme Court with the argument that the court hasn't ruled on whether a state's attempt to satisfy a federal law, the Voting Rights Act, satisfies the Equal Protection Clause.
 The states arguments failed, and the redistricting would go into effect.

-In May 2024, Wrigley joined other Republican attorney generals in litigation against the Biden administration's interpretational ruling on Title IX, the administrations argument being that Title IX would allow transgender students to participate in the gendered sport of their choice.
+In May 2024, Wrigley joined Republican attorneys general from other states in litigation against the Biden administration's interpretational ruling on Title IX, the administrations argument being that Title IX would allow transgender students to participate in the gendered sport of their choice.

-Democrats in the state have been critical of the attorney general's office continuing increase of spending since Wrigley took office.

 Personal life

 Attorney General Wrigley lives in Bismarck, ND, and has three children.
 He and Kathleen Boyle Wrigley separated in 2023 and divorced in 2025.
+Wrigley admitted to having an extramarital affair in 2015 while serving as the state's lieutenant governor.